Making Coos Bay Better

-- Painting (as part of a façade repair or construction project)
+- Painting (as part of a construction project).

-- Sidewalks (as part of an overall façade improvement project
+- Sidewalks (as part of an overall project).

-- Design, architectural, and engineering services, up to 10 percent of the total project cost, to a maximum of $5,000.
+- Design, architectural, and engineering services, up to 15% of the total project cost, to a maximum of $7,500,

 - A business owner who is a tenant will be required to provide written approval from the legal property owner.

-- Only one award per building location will be allowed in any fiscal year (July 1 through June 30).
+- For single projects, one award per building location will be allowed in any fiscal year (July 1 through June 30).

-- Façade grants cannot be used for routine maintenance.
+- Program funds cannot be used for routine maintenance.

-- A property whose owner or tenant is in default on any municipal or Local Improvement District property taxes, special assessments, or debt to the City is not eligible.
+- A property whose owner or tenant is in default on an municipal or Local Improvement District property taxes, special assessments, or debt to the City is not eligible.

 - The Urban Renewal Agency has sole authority to determine eligibility of proposed work and acceptability of completed work.